 The Principles

 Although described separately these principles interact to promote optimal relationships with colleagues and clients.
+Read more about each principle or read an excerpt from the chapters by clicking on the links.

 Agency

 When people have agency they have choices and take responsibility for making things happen.
 When we work with schools, classes, teachers, students or parents, we do not impose answers, but help people come to their own decisions about ways forward.
 We do this by providing information, guidance, ideas, evidence and supporting strategic thinking.
 We see our work as a co-operative endeavour.
+Read more about Agency.
+Read an excerpt from the chapter.

 Safety

 Relationships are central to our work.
 In a healthy relationship everyone feels emotionally, physically and psychologically safe.
 Without this people cannot take risks for fear of making mistakes.
 Safety also implies trust.
 We will not offer what we cannot deliver, but may find someone who can.
+Read more about Safety.
+Read an excerpt from the chapter.

 Positivity

 Our work is based in positive psychology and positive education.
 Our major focus is helping people define their vision and goals and the steps towards these – this is different from dealing primarily with problems.
 We explore the strengths that people, organisations and families have and build on these.
 We also bring a light touch into our work with the positive psychology aspects of kindness, gratitude, humour and positive communication.
+Read more about Positivity.
+Read an excerpt from the chapter.

 Inclusion

 A sense of belonging is critical for wellbeing.
 This means that we value diversity – everyone has something to offer.
 One aspect of inclusion is cooperation.
 To facilitate this we encourage participants in any project to get to know each other, to break up cliques, help with communication and facilitate new perspectives.
+Read more about Inclusion.
+Read an excerpt from the chapter.

 Respect

 When people ask how they want to be treated by others, most say they want to be respected.
 When asked to define what respect means for them, they say being accepted, being listened to, not being judged, having confidences kept.
 We also believe that it means respecting people’s time and circumstances.
 Respect does not only apply to individuals, it also applies to contexts and culture.
+Read more about Respect.
+Read an excerpt from the chapter.

 Equity